the-ci-squad/QAProject3/README.md

 Terraform is used to create and deploy infrastructure on a large scale.
 Terraform is used to define the development environment, deployment environment, load balancing and CI machines

 #### *Kubernetes*
+Kubernetes is a container-orchestration system for automating application deployment and scaling

 <a name="Costs"></a>